Here are some quick answers to the most common questions asked about Executive Education programs.

 No, although we strongly recommend scheduling a meeting with the recruiter before beginning an application to ensure the program meets your professional and educational goals.
 Applicants that have submitted an application but haven't yet met with the recruiter will be invited to do so before the application deadline.

 The Admissions Committee evaluates each application and makes decisions based on a candidate’s entire portfolio including work experience, past academic performance, recommendations, and a statement of intent.
 In addition, because the cohort model of this program requires significant group work, the committee looks for evidence of effective participation in team environments.
-Specific requirements for the Executive Leadership Certificate program are outlined here; requirements for the Leadership Executive MBA program are outlined here.
+Check the Executive Leadership Certificate program requirements and Leadership Executive MBA program requirements for more details.

 Seattle University’s Executive Education programs are small by design to provide an intimate and highly participative learning environment.
 We accept approximately 36 students each year and of those, approximately 12 are certificate-only students while 24 are LEMBA students.